ANLY580/anly580.github.io/project1.md

+---
-# Project 1: Sentiment Analysis
+title: "Project 1: Sentiment Analysis"
+layout: page
+---

 For this project, you will focus on the task of sentiment analysis of English Twitter data.